-February 20: Our Lady of Bolougne Sur Mer
+February 20: Our Lady of Boulogne Sur Mer

 World War II almost completely destroyed the statue.
-In modern times, four exact replicas of Our Lady of Bolougne toured France for more than seven years as a symbol of French devotion to Mary.
-One of these was taken to Walsingham, England in 1948 and carried in procession by the “Cross-bearing pilgrimate” when many other statues and images of the Virgin visited England.
+In modern times, four exact replicas of Our Lady of Boulogne toured France for more than seven years as a symbol of French devotion to Mary.
+One of these was taken to Walsingham, England, in 1948, and carried in procession by the “Cross-bearing pilgrimate” when many other statues and images of the Virgin visited England.

 Bologne was one of the most important Lady shrines of medieval France; among its noted pilgrims have been: Henry III, Edward II, the Black Prince, John of Gaunt.

 Marian Feast Day, July 10th: The dedication of a new church built in honor of Our Lady of Boulogne was consecrated in the year 1469 by Bishop Chartier of Paris.
 The confraternity of Our Lady of Boulogne was so celebrated, that six French kings have chosen to belong to it.

 At the French Revolution, the statue was burnt to ashes and the church pulled down.
 A new statue was made in 1803 and pilgrimages began again.
 The image represents the Mother with the Child in her arms, standing in a boat, with an angel on either side.
 At the Marian Congress in Bolougne in 1938, a custom began to take replicas of this statue “on turn” in France and abroad.
 A branch of the Confraternity of Our Lady of Compassion at Bolougne has been established for the reconciliation of the Church of England.